anisul-Islam/anisul-islam/README.md

 ### 🏅 Honors & Awards :

-- 100% Scholarship in Masters
+- 100% Scholarship in Masters at Tampere University, Finland
-- Silver Button from YouTube (332k subscribers currently)
+- Silver Button from YouTube (350k subscribers currently)
 - Pubali Bank Scholarship of 40,000 BDT for outstanding result in B.Sc.

 ---